-If you are interested in participating in this year's events as an organizer, sponsor, or volunteer, email us at email@example.com or call (941) 408-3374.
-Regular planning meetings will begin in May.
+If you are interested in participating in this year's events as an organizer or volunteer, email us at email@example.com or call (941) 408-3374.
+To view available sponsorship opportunities, please click here.

 Ready to celebrate local food once again?
 The fifth edition of Transition Sarasota's Eat Local Week has been scheduled for Oct.
 24-30.

 The workshop's keynote speaker is Michael Shuman, a noted economist and author whose work has centered around how small, local businesses create more prosperity for cities and regions than global chains.